 Add dry ingredients and mix well.

-Place spoon-fulls of the batter on a buttered iron griddle, and cook over medium heat, turning once to cook evenly on both sides.
+Place 1 large spoon full of the batter on a buttered iron griddle for each patty, and cook over medium heat, turning once to cook evenly on both sides.

 Store in the freezer and thaw as needed.